Bedroom window treatment

 But if your bedroom has been designed to be more than just a place to sleep, then you might want to make something more of your bedroom window treatment.
 You might have a couple of chairs, a dressing table and a couch or chaise.
 Perhaps a TV is hung on one of the walls.
 Your bedroom is designed to be a place where you can spend time relaxing as well as sleeping.
 In this case a great looking set of drapes at the window will add to the comfort and luxury of the room.

-One option for your bedroom window treatment is to use very light sheer curtains.
+One option is to use very light sheer curtains.
 These provide two advantages, in that they give a unique softness to the room and also give privacy.
 They are especially effective when used in large windows, where they provide elegance and style.

 To blend or not to blend?